Is your baby drinking enough milk?

 Weight gain

-Even if your newborn is drinking enough, he will nonetheless lose a little weight (5 to 10%) over the first few days.
-He will start putting it back on again around the fourth day and will regain his birth weight by around the second week (10 to 14 days).
+Even if your newborn is drinking enough, he will nonetheless lose a little weight (about 5 to 10% of his birth weight) over the first few days.
+He will start putting it back on again around the fourth day and will regain his birth weight by around the second week (between 10 and 14 days).

-Once your baby has regained his birth weight, he can gain between 0.6 to 1.4 kg per month until the age of 3 months.
+Once your baby regains his birth weight, he can gain about 30 grams a day until 3 months of age.
 Regular weight gain is a good sign that your baby is drinking enough.
 There’s no point weighing your baby every day to see if he is drinking enough.

 If you are worried that your baby is not drinking enough, contact a CLSC nurse, your midwife or your family doctor.